tomgoter/jetson_lip_reading/online-inference/README.md

 # Online Inference

-## Running Face Detector
+## Face Detector

-All necessary code for face detection lives in `face_detector/`.
+All necessary code for face detection lives in `face_detector/`, including the Dockerfile to construct this container.

 The following docker commands can be used to create and run everything from the `face_detector/` folder:
 ```